tenderking/learn-cicd-starter/README.md

 ![code coverage badge](https://github.com/tenderking/learn-cicd-starter/actions/workflows/ci.yml/badge.svg)
-# learn-cicd-starter (Notely)
+# learn-cicd (Notely)

-This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).
+Welcome to the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).
+The main purpose is to apply dev principles and show case a CI/CD pipeline using github actions.
+It includes:
+- a ci pipeline for linting, tests and security checks
+- a cd pipeline for db migrations and a deployment to gcp.
+- sqlc for data modeling and code generation for db
+- dockerfile for turning app to  a docker container which will be deplyoed on gcp

 ## Local Development